spectralcode/OCTproZ/docs/docs/functionality.md

 | Weight                             | Scaling factor for background subtraction. |

+### Sidebar plots

+In the *k*-linearization, dispersion compensation, and windowing sections of the sidebar, each plot shows two curves: the active curve and a white reference curve.
+The white reference curves represent the baseline that causes no change when applied:

+- A straight identity resampling curve leaves spectral sampling unchanged
+- A flat dispersion phase function has no effect on axial resolution
+- A rectangular window spanning the full spectral range preserves all data points

+These reference curves serve as visual anchors, allowing to assess how much the current active curve diverges from the no-modification baseline.

 ### Loading custom resampling curves

 There are two ways to load a custom resampling curve for *k*-linearization: